MOMSR

 Martin manages the Museum of Magnetic Sound Recording's private collection.

 Chris is Phantom's CEO & Administrative Director.
-Chris retired at the end of 2018 after 29 years working with David Perkoff Music. (photo right - David Perkoff and Chris Theophilus with some of the acts they booked).
+Chris retired at the end of 2018 after 29 years working with David Perkoff Music. (photo above right - David Perkoff and Chris Theophilus with some of the acts they booked).

 Chris shooting hot air ballooning video at Andrews Air Force Base Since 1991 Chris coordinated an annual average of over 400 events a year with DPM.
 She retired in December 2018, however has occasionally filled in for David.